The Society of the Alumni sponsored the first Homecoming weekend.

 The Society of the Alumni introduced the Alumni Medallion, the highest honor given alumni for service and loyalty.
 President John Stewart Bryan presented 25 alumni with the award on the society's annual Homecoming Day.

 Dr. Earl Gregg Swem's two-volume Virginia Historical Index, the foremost bibliographic contribution in Virginia history, was published.
-The work had more than one million entries and was completed with the support of many friends of the College and a grant from the Rockefeller Foundation.
+The work had more than one million entries and was completed with the support of many friends of William & Mary and a grant from the Rockefeller Foundation.

 Marshall-Wythe Hall, an office and classroom building, and home of the School of Citizenship and Government, was opened and named for John Marshall and George Wythe.
-The building was subsequently renamed James Blair Hall after the first president of the College.
+The building was subsequently renamed James Blair Hall after the first president of William & Mary.
 Also opened was Taliaferro Hall, a men's dormitory named for Major General William Booth Taliaferro, C.S.A., and alumnus.
 Cary Field, named for T. Archibald Cary, alumnus, opened as the athletic stadium.

 The Sunken Garden was laid out on the mall directly west of the Wren Building.
 This landscape feature had been planned by Dr. J.A.C.
 Chandler, based on a similar treatment of grounds adjacent to Chelsea Hospital in London.

-The new Brown Hall was purchased by the College of William and Mary from the Woman's Methodist Missionary Society.
+The new Brown Hall was purchased by William & Mary from the Woman's Methodist Missionary Society.
 The dormitory was built in 1930 with funds left by Mrs. Edward Brown.
 The former Brown Hall was renamed Prince George House for its location on Prince George Street.

 1943, February 8

-On the 250th anniversary of the founding of the College, Dr. John Edwin Pomfret was formally installed as the 20th president, succeeding Dr. John Stewart Bryan who was named chancellor of the College.
+On the 250th anniversary of the founding of William & Mary, Dr. John Edwin Pomfret was formally installed as the 20th president, succeeding Dr. John Stewart Bryan who was named chancellor of the university.

 1943, February 22

-The Naval Training School for Chaplains opened at the College.
+The Naval Training School for Chaplains opened at William & Mary.
 In August of 1943 an Army Specialized Training Program in basic engineering was established.

-The Institute of Early American History and Culture was organized under the joint sponsorship of the College and Colonial Williamsburg as a center for research and publication in the field of American history through the Jeffersonian era.
+The Institute of Early American History and Culture was organized under the joint sponsorship of William & Mary and Colonial Williamsburg as a center for research and publication in the field of American history through the Jeffersonian era.

-The William and Mary Quarterly began its third series as a "magazine of early American history, institutions and culture" under the editorship of Dr. Richard Lee Morton, professor of history.
+The William & Mary Quarterly began its third series as a "magazine of early American history, institutions and culture" under the editorship of Dr. Richard Lee Morton, professor of history.

-The College of William and Mary and the University of Exeter in England agreed to begin a regular exchange of students.
+William & Mary and the University of Exeter in England agreed to begin a regular exchange of students.

 1947, July 17

-The Jamestown Corporation, in cooperation with The Virginia Conservation Commission and the College, opened an outdoor drama, "The Common Glory," written by Pulitzer Prize-winning author Paul Green of Chapel Hill, N.C.
-A capacity audience of more then 2,580 saw the production at the Lake Matoaka Amphitheatre on the William and Mary campus.
+The Jamestown Corporation, in cooperation with The Virginia Conservation Commission and William & Mary, opened an outdoor drama, "The Common Glory," written by Pulitzer Prize-winning author Paul Green of Chapel Hill, N.C.
+A capacity audience of more then 2,580 saw the production at the Lake Matoaka Amphitheatre on the William & Mary campus.
 Many faculty members, including Althea Hunt, Roger and Suzanne Sherman, Albert Haak, Carl A. Fehr, Thomas Thorne and Howard Scammon were part of the production staff.

 1948, April 2